cyrildewit/eloquent-viewable/README.md

 // Record a new view with session delay between views
 $post->views()->sessionDelay(now()->addHours(2))->record();

+// Alternatively, you can use the helper function views($post)->doSomething();
 ```

 ## Overview

-Eloquent Vieable allows you to associate views with Eloquent models.
-It's designed with simplicity, performance and
+Eloquent Vieable allows you to easiliy associate views with Eloquent models.
+It's designed with simplicity in mind.
+This package will save all view records in a database table, so we can make different views counts.
+For example, if we want to know how many peopele has viewed a specific post between January 10 and February 17 in 2018, we can do the following: `$post->views()->period(Period::create('10-01-2018', '17-02-2018'))`.

-Eloquent Viewable is a flexible and easy to use Laravel package to associate views with Eloquent Models.
-It's designed for large and small projects.
-Instead of having a simple counter that increments by each view, this package will provide you a full history of the views.

 This package is not built with the intent to collect analytical data.
 It is made to simply store the views of a Laravel Eloquent model.
-You would this package for models like: Post, Video, Course and Hotel, but of course, you can use this package as you want.
+You would use this package for models like: Post, Video, Profile and Hotel, but of course, you can use this package as you want.

 ### Features